Alex English: Denver Nuggets (1980–1990)

 English was traded to the Denver Nuggets midway through the 1979–80 season for George McGinnis, a former Pacers star from their ABA days.
 Though coming off of an All-Star season in 1978–79, McGinnis was only a shadow of his former self and was out of the league by 1982.
 English went on to become a star player for the Nuggets.

 In his first full season with the Nuggets in 1980–81, English averaged a then-career high 23.8 points.

 In the 1981–82 season, English averaged 25.4 points and the team advanced to postseason play.
 He earned a position on the All-Star Team and All-NBA Second Team.
 The following year, in 1982–83, English won the league scoring title with an average of 28.4 points per game, while teammate Kiki Vandeweghe placed second averaging 26.7 points.
 Then in 1983–84 English placed fourth in the league in scoring.

-In the 1984–85 season English raised his scoring average to 27.9 points to pick up some of the slack from Kiki Vandeweghe's departure.
+In the 1984–85 season English raised his scoring average to 27.9 points to pick up some of the slack from Vandeweghe's departure.
 Denver won its division and secured the second seed in the Western Conference.
 In the 1985 playoffs, English averaged 30.2 points as the Nuggets defeated the San Antonio Spurs and Utah Jazz to meet the Los Angeles Lakers in the Western Conference Finals, where they would fall to the eventual NBA-champion Lakers in five games.
 English suffered a right thumb injury in Game 4, which required surgery and rendered him unable to play for the rest of the series.
 With the Nuggets already dealing with injuries to other players, English's injury was thought by some to have nearly ensured a Laker victory in the series.
 English later stated in a 2006 interview that "I think that if I had not broken my thumb [...] we had a chance to beat the Lakers."